 New Relic's default security settings automatically work to ensure data privacy and to limit the kind of information New Relic receives.
 You can also change these settings.

-Using a JSON message format, data the New Relic agent receives from your app is posted once a minute to the New Relic user interface.
+Using a JSON message format, data the agent receives from your app is posted once a minute to the New Relic user interface.
 The website returns a JSON response to the agent, indicating if the data was correctly received or if there was an error.

 New Relic collects the following aggregate metric data: